-Board of Education's Approved Operational Plan 2023-2024 REGULAR INSTRUCTION - REED INTERMEDIATE
+Superintendent's Requested Operational Plan 2023-2024 REGULAR INSTRUCTION - REED INTERMEDIATE

 CLASSROOM INSTRUCTION

 Reed's core instructional program in language arts, mathematics, science, and social studies is taught by two-teacher teams.
 Classroom teachers collaborate to coordinate instruction, adapt the schedule to time needed for learning, teach to student strengths and needs, and assess student learning.